refs/go-design-patterns/README.md

-## Software Design Patterns - with a touch of Go
+## Software Design Patterns - With a touch of Go

 ### Creational